eepykami/crisp-8/README.md

 # crisp-8
  CHIP-8 interpreter written in C. Work in progress.
+Currently only supports only the instructions needed to load the IBM ROM.

 ## Usage
 ```bash